clseibold/Lydrige/README.md

 * `const` - similar to def, but defines variable as immutable.
 If variable already existed (and not immutable), the value is change and is made immutable.
 * `let` - similar to def, but defines variable in local scope/current environment
 * `let_const` - defines variable in local scope/current environment.
 The variable is immutable. (will be implemented soon!)
-* `\` - creates a lambda with the first given q-expression as the argument names and the second q-expression as the body
+* `l` - creates a lambda with the first given q-expression as the argument names and the second q-expression as the body
-* `lambda` - alias to \
+* `lambda` - alias to l
 * `if` - if given integer is 1, the first given q-expression is evaluated, otherwise the second given q-expression is evaluated
 * `and` - returns 1 if all given integers/doubles are 1.
 Returns 0 if any given integer/double is 0.
 * `or` - returns 1 if given any given integer/double is 1.
 Returns 0 if no given integer/double is 1.